Gonglab-THU/RelaVDEP/README.md

 # RelaVDEP
+Reinforcement Learning Assisted Directed Evolution for Proteins

 ## Introduction

-RelaVDEP is a model-based RL framework specifically designed to optimize protein functions through a virtual DE process.
-The framework integrates a high-precision pre-trained protein fitness predictor as its reward function and employs a graph neural network (GNN) architecture to explicitly encode the structure-aware inter-residue relationships.
+RelaVDEP is a model-based Reinforcement Learning framework specifically designed to optimize protein functions through a virtual Directed Evolution process.
+The framework integrates a high-precision pre-trained protein fitness predictor as its reward model and employs a Graph Neural Network architecture to explicitly encode the structure-aware inter-residue relationships.
 Built with a distributed computational architecture, RelaVDEP supports a parallelized training process.
 Additionally, a multi-objective optimization strategy is designed to construct the mutant library that systematically balances functional fitness and sequence diversity.

 ![](figures/RelaVDEP.svg "Dynamics path")